Vitty85/vimm-client-miyoo/README.md

 ## How to Install Vimm's Lair Client on your Miyoo MMP

-Just copy the MiyooVimmClient app folder into `/mnt/SDCARD/App/` on your MMP and then run it from Miyoo Apps menu.
+Just copy the MiyooVimmClient folder into `/mnt/SDCARD/App/` on your MMP and then run it from Miyoo Apps menu.

 ### Screenshots